Migration from Traditional Infrastructure

 Overall Description

-Assessment and planning faser
+Assessment and planning phases

 Lift-and-shift vs re-architecting